ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/indexing.markdown

 For now, `TimeSeriesIndexDefinition` is functionally equivalent to the [normal `IndexDefinition`](../../indexes/creating-and-deploying#using-maintenance-operations).
-Using it for time-series indexes is recommended - it exists in case additional functionality is added in future versions of RavenDB.
+Using it for time series indexes is recommended - it exists in case additional functionality is added in future versions of RavenDB.

 See the example [below](../../document-extensions/timeseries/indexing#samples).